ItiTripathy/portfolio-website/README.md

 ## Known Issues

+-   Space gets added to the home page on few of the responsive screens

 ## Things I'd differently next time

 -   I would redesign the website to be a single page application